 On top of its cloud platform, with a broader SAP Leonardo, SAP launches a set of components for the design, development and deployment of digital applications that complement its business applications.
 Components provide features for big data analytics, machine learning, IoT and blockchain.

-When introduced, SAP Leonardo was “just” SAP's IoT platform.
+When introduced in January 2017, SAP Leonardo was “just” SAP's IoT platform.
 At Sapphire, Leonardo became the brand name for SAP’s digital toolset for innovative solutions.
 For SAP, Leonardo is positioned as the toolset to drive innovation, while its business application, namely SAP S/4HANA, is to run the core business processes of the company.
 SAP Leonardo is an umbrella for a number of existing technology assets from SAP, including analytics, machine learning, IoT, SAP Cloud Platform and blockchain technologies.

 The role of Leonardo

 In our view, the main idea behind SAP Leonardo is to create new, data-driven applications by using these components.
 To do that, Leonardo combines the technology components with design thinking services and a fixed amount of consulting services to deliver business value and solve a specific business problem in a short timeframe.
 This can be an application that collects data from devices or machines and combines it with data from an ERP backend, such as order data, customer data and HR data.
 The idea is for Leonardo to be designed in an open way that can be used to work with whatever data infrastructure is available in the customer's environment, be it SAP or non-SAP systems.
 Moreover, Leonardo will be a platform on which companies deploy applications that were developed by SAP or SAP partners.

 At Sapphire, SAP provided the example of a new real-estate application that is fed with sensor data from buildings about utilization, internal cost figures as well as lease contract data from the backend system.
 Although this may not be rocket science, it shows in which direction SAP is going to push Leonardo: Providing a platform for applications that connect IoT data with other data from external services as well as operational data and integrating it into transactional business processes.